 If you’re thinking about getting a dental implant to replace a missing tooth, you may be wondering what to expect.
 Dental implants require surgery, which is always a little bit scary.
 They also require a fairly long healing period, which may also be scary if you don’t understand why it’s necessary.
 That’s why we wanted to take a moment to explain the ins and outs of a dental implant placement.
 Once you understand each step of the process, you’ll see that there’s really nothing to be frightened of—only a beautiful new smile to look forward to!

 Do you need a tooth implant to replace a lost tooth?
-Dr. Christopher Tye provides Hurst dental implants to complete your smile!
+Dr. Chris Tye provides Hurst dental implants to complete your smile!
 Call our Colleyville oral surgery office today at (817) 522-3223 to set up an appointment.

 Before Your Procedure